huihongxun/huihongxun.github.io/_pages/about.md

 News
 ======
+- **[2026-01-17]**  We got the **Best Paper Award of the *IEEE Transactions on Sustainable Energy***.
+(Comments from the editor: The TSTE Best Paper is the highest honor bestowed by the journal.
+It recognizes up to 5 papers of the highest quality published across 2024~2025.
+Your manuscript was chosen after a rigorous five-round review process this year, which underscores how exceptional this achievement is.)
+Cheers!
 - **[2025-05-20]**  Liqi Cui, Jiahe Li and Kecheng He successfully defended their master thesis.
 Cheers!
 - **[2024-08-01]**  Four PhD students, Yitang Li, Gengrui Chen, Kang Wang and Mingli Chen, join our research group.
 Cheers!
 - **[2024-05-20]**  Zifei Wang, Lunshu Chen, Kexin Wang, Daixu Xie, Zifeng Zhang, Fung Chit Hong, and Weirong Chen successfully defended their master thesis.
 Cheers!